Home » Course » Soup_Stew » Xiang Gu Ji Tang {Chinese Mushroom Chicken Soup}

 Make the Chicken Broth:

-• Fill an 8-Quart stockpot with about 70% water, along with the water used to soak the dried shiitake.
-Add 1/2 cup Shaoxing wine and the ginger slices, close the lid, turn the heat to medium-high, and bring it to a boil, about 20 minutes.
+• Fill an 8-Quart stockpot with about 70% full with water, and then add teh reserved shiitake soaking liquid.
+Add the Shaoxing wine and ginger slices, cover with a lid, and bring to a boil over medium-high heat, about 20 minutes.

 Stockpot filled with water and dried shiitake soaking water for cooking chicken soup

-• Carefully add the cage-free chicken into the stockpot, turn the heat to simmer, and slow cook for 1.5 hours.
+• Carefully add the cage-free chicken to the pot.
+Reduce the heat to low to simmer and cook slowly for about 1 1/2 hours.

 Blanch baby bok choy in the stockpot

-• Add the re-hydrated shiitake mushrooms to the stockpot, along with 1 tbsp light soy sauce and 2 tsp salt.
-Use the bamboo spatula to stir and mix well.
+• After 1 1/2 hours slow simmering, add the re-hydrated shiitake mushrooms to the stockpot, along with the light soy sauce and salt.
+Stir gently with a bamboo spatula to combine.

-• Turn the heat to medium-high and bring it to a boil again.
-After that, turn the heat to simmer again and cook for additional 15 minutes.
+• Increase the heat to medium-high and bring the soup to a boil, then reduce the heat to a low or simmer and cook for additional 15 minutes.

 Cooking Xiang Gu Ji Tang {Chinese Chicken Soup with Shiitake}